-- Choices of subjects should be made by consultation between students, parents, teachers and the Careers Adviser. - A study pattern that allows the calculation of the ATAR is recommended unless you are absolutely sure that you will not want to attend university. - If you are sure that you do not want to attend university, it is recommended that you and/or parents see the Careers Adviser who can advise you of some vocational education options. - Subjects should be chosen with a range of career options left open.
-This is important as many students will change their minds about careers between now and the end of Year 12. - Where career interests may involve tertiary education then you should check the admission requirements of the universities and TAFE colleges. - Students should pick subjects that they are interested in and will enjoy.
-High marks are easier to achieve in subjects that you enjoy. - Do not try to pick subjects because you think or are told they 'scale' better, you will be LESS likely to get a high ATAR if you pick subjects that you are not interested in. - Do not choose subjects because friends have chosen them.
-Just because they will enjoy a subject or are good at it, doesn't mean you will be. - Do not choose subjects because you have heard that they are 'easy'.
-What is easy for some students is very hard for others. - Please note: Fees will apply to elective subjects to cover the costs of materials and equipment used by the students.
+- Choices of subjects should be made by consultation between students, parents and potentially teachers. - Subjects should be chosen with a range of career options left open.
+This is important as many students will change their minds about careers between now and the end of Year 12. - Where career interests may involve tertiary education then you should check the admission requirements of the universities and TAFE colleges. - Students should pick subjects that they are interested in and will enjoy. - Do not try to pick subjects because you think or are told they 'Scale' better, you may be LESS likely to get a high ATAR if you pick subjects that you are not interested in. - Please note: Fees will apply to elective subjects to cover the costs of materials and equipment used by the students.
 Please consider the costs of subjects before choosing a subject.